+A. Kitchen

+Each home shall have one kitchen equipped with the following:

+• Kitchen Sink

-- A. Kitchen Each home shall have one kitchen and shall have ENERGY STAR (whichever is applicable at the time of construction) rated appliances.
-Appliances shall be black or white (Homeowner's choice).
-At a minimum, the kitchen will be equipped with the following: - 1.
-Kitchen Sink: The sink shall be double bowl and be connected to both hot and cold potable water supply lines under pressure and to the sanitary sewer waste line.
-When installing such components, water supply shut off valves shall be installed.
-The sink shall have minimum dimensions of 33 inches by 22 inches by 10 inches depth with sink strainers, and food disposal unit. - Oven and Stove or Range: The kitchen shall contain an exhaust hood and a minimum 30 inch wide gas cook top and oven.
+The sink shall be stainless steel (16-18 gauge), double bowl and connected to both hot and cold potable water supply lines under pressure and to the sanitary sewer waste line.
+When installing such components, water supply shut-off valves shall be installed.
+The sink shall have minimum dimensions of 33 inches long by 22 inches wide by 10 inches deep with sink strainers, and food disposal unit.

+\Acceptable kitchen sinks shall be Kohler, Elkay, American Standard, or approved equal.

+• Oven and Stove or Range

+The kitchen shall contain an exhaust hood, vented thru wall or roof, and a minimum 30-inch-wide gas range, unless otherwise specified by HCDD.
 The homeowner shall have an option for electrical cook top at no additional cost to the City and the homeowner.
+The kitchen may contain a microwave integrated with the range hood and the color shall be either black or white.

+\Acceptable oven and stove or range shall be LG, GE, Whirlpool, or approved equal Energy Star appliance.

+• Refrigerator/Freezer

-The kitchen shall contain a microwave of two (2) cubic feet placed under cabinet. - 3.
-Refrigerator/Freezer: The kitchen shall contain an Energy Star certified refrigerator/freezer, with a minimum of 18 cubic feet capacity, connected to the power supply, in good working order and capable of supplying the service for which it is intended.
+The kitchen shall contain an Energy Star certified refrigerator/freezer, with a minimum of 18 cubic feet capacity, connected to the power supply, in good working order and capable of supplying the service for which it is intended.
 A refrigerator water line shall be provided to accommodate any refrigerator upgrades.
+Color shall be either black or white.

+\Acceptable refrigerators/freezers shall be LG, GE, Whirlpool, or approved.

-4. Cabinetry & Counter Space Area:
+• Cabinetry & Counter Space Area